Oxford University is perhaps the world’s most well-known academic institution. Have you ever wondered what Oxford University is known for?

 - The whole town was damaged and rebuilt after Willian the Conqueror took over England (1066).

-- The exact founding date of Oxford University is uncertain, but it was founded by medieval monks for teaching the clergy.
-There was teaching taking place by 1096.
+- The exact founding date of Oxford University is uncertain, but it was founded by medieval monks to teach the clergy.
+Teaching had begun by 1096.

 - The university grew rapidly in the late 1100s after King Henry II banned English students from studying at the University of Paris and many relocated to Oxford.

-- Because of some disputes with the townsfolk in 1209, some academics fled Oxford and started a new establishment, the University of Cambridge, to the northeast.
-It is considered the world’s 3rd oldest university.
+- In 1209, some academics fled Oxford and started a new establishment, the University of Cambridge, to the northeast because of disputes with the townsfolk.
+It is considered the world’s third-oldest university.

 - After King Henry VIII founded the Church of England, he had most of the books in the Bodleian Library at Oxford burned because they talked about the Pope.